hrue/DALIA/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=flat-square)](https://github.com/psf/black)

 # DALIA
-Python implementation of the methodology of integrated nested Laplace approximations (INLA), putting the accent on portability, modularity and performance.
+Python implementation of the methodology of integrated nested Laplace approximations (INLA), putting the accent on portability, modularity and performance (formerly known as PyINLA).
-This project was formerly also known as PyINLA.

 If you want to help us in the developement of DALIA, you can fill the following `missing features` survey: https://forms.gle/o4CxBDcr1t73pBHbA